cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ### 1.3.7 Final list

 The definitions presented in [Section 1.3.5](#135-refining-principles) were abbreviated as much as possible intentionally, due to their use in the questionnaire.
 In this Section, we want to enhance them in accordance with the results of the respondents, as we obtained valuable insights from experts in the fields of IdM and SSI, expressing their concerns and possible misunderstandings of an individual property.

-Below you can find the corretion of properties that have either (i) obtained an avarage level below 3.75 with a high Standard Deviation, or (ii) Have required additional discussion reflecting the obtained results, while other properties are omitted intentionally.
+As a result of the survey, properties that received at least one vote as irrelevant have been modified or simplified (access and availability, cost, verifiability, and authenticity).
+Properties for which 50% of voters did not consider them at least desirable have been removed (usability and consistency).
+Meanwhile, the remaining properties were subject to minor or no modifications.
+Those that were modified did not lose specificity or consistency; rather, the purpose was to simplify their content.
+The following table reports the our final list of properties.
 Changes are bold, while the parts that need to be removed are crossed out.

-In particular, many of the properties that achieved a low ranking were simplified, and their content narrowed to include a single concept (e.g., Access and Availability, Security and Protection).
-This does not come with a loss of specificity but rather with a simplified definition.
-Whenever necessary, we split the property into two properties.

 | Property | Definition | Classification |
 |----------|----------|----------|